Hempstead Personal Injury Lawyer

 The State of New York follows the rule of pure comparative fault when deciding personal injury cases.
 This law allows plaintiffs to sue for damages even when they are partially to blame for their injuries.
 Under the rules of pure comparative fault, a person can sue for damages even if they are 99 percent to blame for their own injuries.

 If an injury case goes to trial, a plaintiff found partially to blame for an accident or injury would have their damages reduced by their percentage of fault.
 For instance, if a person is 50 percent at fault for their injury, that person would only receive half of what they otherwise would have received in damages.
-A personal injury lawyer in Hempstead could help a plaintiff determine their recoverable damages and seek appropriate compensation for them through civil litigation.
+A local personal injury lawyer could help a plaintiff determine their recoverable damages and seek appropriate compensation for them through civil litigation.

 Types of Compensation